 Moderators should do a quick Google image search to see if they find the picture on other sites.
-If it is found on another classifieds site or marketplace, the moderator should compare the details of the two listings.
-If price, name of landlord or other key pieces of information differ, then the listing is probably a scam.
+If it is found on another classified site or marketplace, the moderator should compare the details of the two listings.
+If the price, name of the land, or other key pieces of information differ, then the listing is probably a scam.

-If the name of the landlord is not very common, a Google search on the name can give a lot of supporting evidence to the genuineness of the listing.
-A fake landlords name might pop up with a scam warning and a real person will often have an online presence verifying their authenticity.
+If the landlord’s name is not very common, a Google search on the name can give a lot of supporting evidence to the genuineness of the listing.
+A fake landlord’s name might pop up with a scam warning, and a real person will often have an online presence verifying their authenticity.

 Most rental listings will have an address included.
-(If it doesn’t, well then that is another warning sign).
-Using Google Map a moderator can zoom all the way to street view to investigate whether the building there corresponds to that of the pictures in the listing.
+(If it doesn’t, well, then that is another warning sign).
+Using Google Maps, a moderator can zoom all the way to street view to investigate whether the building there corresponds to that of the pictures in the listing.

-Scammers are often very careful, trying very hard to minimize the tell-tale signs of a fraudulent listing.
-Many times they will try to move their victim off the site before they start demanding money up front or discussing wire transfers.
+Scammers are often very careful, trying hard to minimize the tell-tale signs of a fraudulent listing.
+They will often try to move their victim off the site before they start demanding money up front or discussing wire transfers.

-As such, sometimes it can be very difficult to be 100% confident whether a listing is genuine or not.
-Experienced moderators will be better at this, as with time and experience they will have developed a sense for when a listing is a scam: but even so there are times where they will have too little evidence to go on.
+As such, sometimes it can be not easy to be 100% confident whether a listing is genuine.
+Experienced moderators will be better at this, as with time and experience, they will have developed a sense for when a listing is a scam, but even so, there are times when they will have too little evidence to go on.

-If it is paramount to remove all fraudulent listings, and if it is uncertain whether a landlord is genuine, then by masquerading as a potential tenant, your moderation team can make contact with landlords.
+If it is paramount to remove all fraudulent listings, and if it is uncertain whether a landlord is genuine, then by masquerading as a potential tenant, your moderation team can contact landlords.

 The resulting reply from the landlord should show all the tell-tale signs if they are indeed fraudulent.